-These non alcoholic Fruit Punch recipes were used by pharmacy soda fountains when the drinks sold had to be suitable for all ages.
-After all, these were the days of temperance and prohibition.
+These non alcoholic Party Punch recipes were used by pharmacy soda fountains when the drinks sold had to be suitable for all ages.
+After all, those were the days of temperance and prohibition.

 The place of alcohol was cleverly replaced by a delicious combination of crushed and sliced fruits, fruit juices, soda syrups, soda water, and often the grated rinds of oranges and lemons.
-This makes these flavorful punches perfect for mocktails!
+This makes these flavorful punches with their fancy names perfect for party mocktails!

 The Dispenser's Formulary or Soda Water Guide (1915)